Tiruththanka

-The Deepaprakasa Perumal Temple, also referred to as Tiruththanka, and Tooppul, is located in Kanchipuram in the South Indian state of Tamil Nadu, is a temple dedicated to the Hindu god Vishnu.
+The Deepaprakasa Perumal Temple, also referred to as Tiruththanka, Desikar Avatara Sthalam, and Tooppul, is located in Kanchipuram in the South Indian state of Tamil Nadu, is a temple dedicated to the Hindu god Vishnu.
 Constructed in the Dravidian style of architecture, the temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desams dedicated to Vishnu, who is worshipped as Deepaprakasar, and his consort Lakshmi as Maragathavalli.
+This is the 3rd largest temple in southern Kanchipuram.

 The temple is believed to have been expanded during the Medieval Cholas and Vijayanagara kings.
 The temple has inscriptions on its walls dating from the period of Rajaraja Chola III (1223 CE).
 A granite wall surrounds the temple, enclosing all the shrines and two bodies of water.
 There is a two-tiered rajagopuram, the temple's gateway tower, in the temple.

 Deepaprakasar is believed to have appeared to Brahma.
 Six daily rituals and three yearly festivals are held at the temple, of which the Brahmotsavam festival, celebrated during the Tamil month of Puratassi (September - October), being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.